 There are many problems with this approach, however.
 First, you may resort to unhealthy habits like alcohol or drug misuse, or overspending, to avoid experiencing your PTSD symptoms.
 That leads to greater problems later, because you can develop a dependency on that substance or activity that takes over.
 And unfortunately, medication and recreational drugs, or other distractors, don’t change the way the memory is stored in your mind, or how you experience the trauma.
 That is the root of the problem, and so therapy is needed to help you work through those traumatic incidents that haven’t resolved yet.

-Myth 5: PTSD is incurable.
+Fifth myth: PTSD is incurable.

 Luckily, PTSD is treatable, and you can experience relief from the troubling symptoms through evidence-based therapies like EMDR therapy.
 The success rate depends on the therapy used, the extent of the impact of the trauma on you, personality characteristics, and other factors.
 EMDR therapy has been researched quite a bit since it started, and it has been found to be significantly more effective than placebo in studies.
 While EMDR therapy can be very effective in a short amount of time, preparation is involved and it's not usually a one-session wonder, as much as many would like it to be.